joleys/niko-home-control-II/README.md

 * **AllOff Active Binary Sensor**, Is on only upon activation of the action.
 Off when one of the assigned participants in the action had a state change.
 Be aware that this state is only updated as the button is pressed, not when all devices are off.
+* **Basic State Binary Sensor**, The state is according the state of all assigned players as configured for that action.

 ### NHC Audio Control Action